 By 2003 the foundation had $1.52 billion in assets, with more than $80 million expended in 2003 for grants.
 A charitable corporation, The Cleveland Foundation, Inc., administers the community trust.
 After nearly twenty years of service, Steven A. Minter retired in June of 2003.
 Ronald B. Richard began his tenure as the foundation's executive director in August of the same year.
 In 2004 The Cleveland Foundation was located in the Hanna Building, 1422 Euclid Ave.

-Cleveland Foundation Records, WRHS.
+Finding aid for the Cleveland Foundation Records, Series I, WRHS.

 The Cleveland Foundation.
 Annual Report(2003).